-TABLE II.
-SIMULATION PARAMETERS FOR THE RIVERBED MODELER ALOHA CASE STUDY the former is more optimistic in terms of the received power values, thus resulting in less packet loss and slightly higher network throughput.
-Furthermore, the packet loss distribution in Fig. 23b shows that one of the 50 nodes experienced complete outage due to low signal strength under the BELLHOP-based channel model, thus highlighting that an important network topology feature is not captured by the more basic channel models.
+A comparison between the analytical Urick propagation model and the BELLHOP-based channel model reveals that the former is more optimistic in terms of the received power values, thus resulting in less packet loss and slightly higher network throughput.
+Furthermore, the packet loss distribution in Fig. 21b shows that one of the 50 nodes experienced complete outage due to low signal strength under the BELLHOP-based channel model, thus highlighting that an important network topology feature is not captured by the more basic channel models.
 For example, if the link quality is too poor for one or more nodes to communicate with the surface node in the simulated environment, this should inform the network topology and protocol design, e.g. multi-hop connectivity should be considered.